Airplane riddle: How many airplanes needed for one plane to fly around the world?

 - At one-sixth point, it CANNOT transfer ANY FUEL to Plane 1 as the tank of Plane 1 is full.

-- It cannot fly further on, as in that case, its fuel would run out before returning to base.
+- It cannot also fly further on, as in that case, its fuel would run out before returning to base.

 Thinking this way won't do.